-- Supply multilingual materials at home. - Be knowledgeable about language programme and the various language options available at different levels to help students make proper choices in order to support the schools" efforts. - Be prepared to make the long-term commitments that is success oriented

-• Have realistic expectations of their children at OIS.
+- Have a positive attitude towards English, Hindi, Telugu and other languages. - Promote the advantages of learning other languages by providing multilingual materials. - Maintain home and family language skills. - · Encourage and support their children's additional language - acquisition. - Communicate with other parents to exchange ideas and reduce ways to help language development. - Be knowledgeable about language programmes and the various language options available at different levels to help students make proper choices in order to support the schools" efforts. - Be prepared to make the long-term commitments that is success oriented - Have realistic expectations of their children at OISG.